uncleDecart/nkv/docs/DESIGN_DECISIONS.md

 musl supports static linking.
 There are known issues with musl performance described in this [article](https://andygrove.io/2020/05/why-musl-extremely-slow/) but for now we regard this problem as premature optimisation, we need to figure out, which APIs and clients are useful.

+### Logging

+#### Why trace library?

+nkv is asynchronous system, interpreting traditional log messages can be quite complicated. trace allows libraries and applications to record structured events with additional information about *temporality* and *causality* — unlike a log message, a span in tracing has a beginning and end time, may be entered and exited by the flow of execution, and may exist within a nested tree of similar spans.
+In addition, tracing spans are structured, with the ability to record typed data as well as textual messages.
+[1](https://docs.rs/tracing/latest/tracing/)

+Another important assumption is that nkv would be deployed in a multi-service architecture where log collection is not trivial, hence we want to give developers flexibility of adding different sinks to write logs to.